sukykaur/AzureNIST800-171/AnalyticsOverview.md

 - Diagnostics logs for Key Vault are enabled with a retention period of at least 365 days.
 - Permitted cryptographic operations for keys are restricted to the ones required.

-**Security alerts**: [Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-intro) enables customers to monitor traffic, collect logs, and analyze data sources for threats.
-Additionally, Azure Security Center accesses existing configuration of Azure services to provide configuration and service recommendations to help improve security posture and protect  data.
-Azure Security Center includes a [threat intelligence report](https://docs.microsoft.com/azure/security-center/security-center-threat-report) for each detected threat to assist incident response teams investigate and remediate threats.
+**Azure Security Center**: With [Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-intro), customers can centrally apply and manage security policies across workloads, limit exposure to threats, and detect and respond to attacks.
+Additionally, Azure Security Center accesses existing configurations of Azure services to provide configuration and service recommendations to help improve security posture and protect data.

+Azure Security Center uses a variety of detection capabilities to alert customers of potential attacks targeting their environments.
+These alerts contain valuable information about what triggered the alert, the resources targeted, and the source of the attack.
+Azure Security Center has a set of [predefined security alerts](https://docs.microsoft.com/en-us/azure/security-center/security-center-alerts-type), which are triggered when a threat, or suspicious activity takes place.
+[Custom alert rules](https://docs.microsoft.com/en-us/azure/security-center/security-center-custom-alert) in Azure Security Center allow customers to define new security alerts based on data that is already collected from their environment.

+Azure Security Center provides prioritized security alerts and incidents, making it simpler for customers to discover and address potential security issues.
+A [threat intelligence report](https://docs.microsoft.com/azure/security-center/security-center-threat-report) is generated for each detected threat to assist incident response teams in investigating and remediating threats.

 ### Logging and auditing

-[Operations Management Suite](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) provides extensive logging of system and user activity, as well as system health.
-The Operations Management Suite [Log Analytics](https://azure.microsoft.com/services/log-analytics/) solution collects and analyzes data generated by resources in Azure and on-premises environments.
+Azure services extensively log system and user activity, as well as system health:
 - **Activity logs**: [Activity logs](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs) provide insight into operations performed on resources in a subscription.
 Activity logs can help determine an operation's initiator, time of occurrence, and status.
 - **Diagnostic logs**: [Diagnostic logs](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs) include all logs emitted by every resource.
-These logs include Windows event system logs and Azure Blob storage, tables, and queue logs.
-- **Log archiving**: All diagnostic logs write to a centralized and encrypted Azure storage account for archival with a defined retention period of 2 days.
-These logs connect to Azure Log Analytics for processing, storing, and dashboard reporting.
+These logs include Windows event system logs, Azure Storage logs, Key Vault audit logs, and Application Gateway access and firewall logs.
+All diagnostic logs write to a centralized and encrypted Azure storage account for archival.
+The retention is user-configurable, up to 730 days, to meet organization-specific retention requirements.

+**Log Analytics**: These logs are consolidated in [Log Analytics](https://azure.microsoft.com/services/log-analytics/) for processing, storing, and dashboard reporting.
+Once collected, the data is organized into separate tables for each data type within Operations Management Suite workspaces, which allows all data to be analyzed together regardless of its original source.
+Furthermore, Azure Security Center integrates with Log Analytics allowing customers to use Log Analytics queries to access their security event data and combine it with data from other services.

-Additionally, the following Operations Management Suite solutions are included as a part of this architecture:
+The following Log Analytics [management solutions](https://docs.microsoft.com/azure/log-analytics/log-analytics-add-solutions) are included as a part of this architecture:
--	[AD Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-ad-assessment): The Active Directory Health Check solution assesses the risk and health of server environments on a regular interval and provides a prioritized list of recommendations specific to the deployed server infrastructure.
+-	[Active Directory Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-ad-assessment): The Active Directory Health Check solution assesses the risk and health of server environments on a regular interval and provides a prioritized list of recommendations specific to the deployed server infrastructure.
--	[Antimalware Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-malware): The Antimalware solution reports on malware, threats, and protection status.
--	[Azure Automation](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker): The Azure Automation solution stores, runs, and manages runbooks.
--	[Security and Audit](https://docs.microsoft.com/azure/operations-management-suite/oms-security-getting-started): The Security and Audit dashboard provides a high-level insight into the security state of resources by providing metrics on security domains, notable issues, detections, threat intelligence, and common security queries.
 - [SQL Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-sql-assessment): The SQL Health Check solution assesses the risk and health of server environments on a regular interval and provides customers with a prioritized list of recommendations specific to the deployed server infrastructure.
--	[Update Management](https://docs.microsoft.com/azure/operations-management-suite/oms-solution-update-management): The Update Management solution allows customer management of operating system security updates, including a status of available updates and the process of installing required updates.
--	[Agent Health](https://docs.microsoft.com/azure/operations-management-suite/oms-solution-agenthealth): The Agent Health solution reports how many agents are deployed and their geographic distribution, as well as how many agents which are unresponsive and the number of agents which are submitting operational data.
+- [Agent Health](https://docs.microsoft.com/en-us/azure/operations-management-suite/oms-solution-agenthealth): The Agent Health solution reports how many agents are deployed and their geographic distribution, as well as how many agents which are unresponsive and the number of agents which are submitting operational data.
--	[Azure Activity Logs](https://docs.microsoft.com/azure/log-analytics/log-analytics-activity): The Activity Log Analytics solution assists with analysis of the Azure activity logs across all Azure subscriptions for a customer.
+-	[Activity Log Analytics](https://docs.microsoft.com/azure/log-analytics/log-analytics-activity): The Activity Log Analytics solution assists with analysis of the Azure activity logs across all Azure subscriptions for a customer.

--	[Change Tracking](https://docs.microsoft.com/azure/automation/automation-change-tracking): The Change Tracking solution allows customers to easily identify changes in the environment.
+**Azure Automation**: [Azure Automation](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker) stores, runs, and manages runbooks.
+In this solution, runbooks help collect logs from Azure SQL Database.
+The Automation [Change Tracking](https://docs.microsoft.com/azure/automation/automation-change-tracking) solution enables customers to easily identify changes in the environment.

 **Azure Monitor**:
-[Azure Monitor](https://docs.microsoft.com/azure/monitoring-and-diagnostics/) helps customers track performance, maintain security, and identify trends by enabling organizations to audit, create alerts, and archive data, including tracking API calls in customers' Azure resources.
+[Azure Monitor](https://docs.microsoft.com/azure/monitoring-and-diagnostics/) helps users track performance, maintain security, and identify trends by enabling organizations to audit, create alerts, and archive data, including tracking API calls in their Azure resources.

 **Application Insights**:
-[Application Insights](https://docs.microsoft.com/azure/application-insights/) is an extensible application performance management service for web developers on multiple platforms.
-Use it to monitor live web applications.
+[Application Insights](https://docs.microsoft.com/azure/application-insights/) is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
 It detects performance anomalies and includes powerful analytics tools to help diagnose issues and to understand what users actually do with the app.
 It's designed to help users continuously improve performance and usability.

 ## Threat model